 Map your customer’s journey and identify their usual buying cycle.
 Then factor in external conditions such as supply chain issues and seasonal demand.

 For instance, if you are marketing a restaurant or event venue with limited Valentine’s Day inventory, give your subscribers an early reminder to make their reservations.
 With a legitimate cause to promote scarcity, this may be a good opportunity to leverage exclusivity or reward loyalty.
-Consider sending out a special early-reservation invitation to your VIP customers.

 This strategy also ensures that you don’t miss an opportunity to convert those who plan ahead.
-(I’m not personally familiar with life strategy but I hear it happens.)
+(I’m not personally familiar with this life strategy but I hear it happens.)

 With Valentine’s cards as their product, choosing the hero image for this email message seems almost too easy.
 You can use your products to achieve a similar effect.
 Play with different combinations of product colors and shapes to communicate your holiday theme and showcase your merchandise.